openflighthpc/docs.openflighthpc.org/docs/docs/flight-environment/use-flight/flight-admin-tools/profile.md

 Shows the setup/removal progress of a node and its current status
 - `--raw` - Shows the entire ansible log output.
+- `--watch` - View the process "live", regularly updates the output on the screen to show current status

 ---